CDCgov/dibbs-query-connector/README.md

 DIBBs Query Connector documentation, including instructions on how to install dependencies and run locally, is currently hosted within the repository, [here](https://github.com/CDCgov/dibbs-query-connector/blob/main/query-connector/README.md).

-Access to the production instance of the DIBBs Query Connector is available at [dibbs.cloud/tefca-viewer]().
+Access to the demo instance of the DIBBs Query Connector is available at [dibbs.cloud/tefca-viewer]().

 ## Additional Acknowledgments